-To gobble together these six states because they are authoritarian seems rather arbitrary.
-If adhering to an illiberal philosophy, political or economic, is the sole criterion, many more countries could join their club.
+To cobble together these states because they are authoritarian seems arbitrary.
+If adhering to an illiberal philosophy, political or economic, is the criterion, many more countries could join the club.

 But wait, there’s more!
 According to Martel, the six are working together on an anti-American agenda as well.

 He is right to point out that the six states “fear the power and influence of the United States and the West,” but not in the sense that “democratic values, particularly transparency in government and society, put at risk the survival of these authoritarian, repressive governments.”